-Using the powerful AI technology of our PIONEER and EDEN platforms, we are currently developing four product candidates: EVX-01, for the treatment of metastatic and unresectable melanoma, non-small cell lung cancer, or NSCLC, and bladder cancer; EVX-02, for the adjuvant treatment of melanoma; EVX-03, for multiple cancer indications; and EVX-B1, a vaccine for the prevention of Staphylococcus aureus, or S. aureus (including MRSA) induced skin and soft tissue infections.
+Using the powerful AI technology of our PIONEER and EDEN platforms, we are currently developing four product candidates: EVX-01, for the treatment of metastatic and unresectable melanoma, non-small cell lung cancer, or NSCLC, and bladder cancer; EVX-02, for the adjuvant treatment of melanoma; EVX-03, for multiple cancer indications; and EVX-B1, a vaccine for the prevention of S. aureus (including MRSA) induced SSTI.
 Our two lead product candidates, EVX-01 and EVX-02, are both currently in Phase 1/2a trials.

 Our decision to move into a Phase 2b trial with these product candidates will be made based on the data readout from our ongoing trials.
-Upon completion of successful Phase 2b, proof-of-concept, or PoC, trials, we plan to monetize our product candidates via outlicensing arrangements with pharmaceutical partners.
+Upon completion of successful Phase 2b, proof-of-concept, or PoC, trials, we plan to monetize our product candidates via out-licensing arrangements with pharmaceutical partners.
 We believe this scalable strategy will allow us to capture value from both the predictive power of our proprietary AI technology platforms and their ability to accelerate drug development.

 The immune system is generally considered nature's strongest weapon to fight disease.
 When the immune system is engaged, people are often able to entirely eliminate a disease or infection from the body.
 Using our deep understanding of the human immune system and our proprietary AI technology, we are able to mimic the human immune system in silico and predict whether the body will have an immune response to certain stimuli.
-Our predictive power relies on our ability to process and interpret vast amounts of immunological data, a process known as computational immunology.
-Using our in silico AI models, we are able to transform such data into advanced algorithms that can accurately predict cellular interactions within the immune system and identify the right targets that will stimulate a relevant immune response.
+Our predictive power relies on our ability to process and interpret vast amounts of data, a process known as computational immunology.
+Using our in silico AI models, we are able to transform such data into advanced algorithms that we believe can accurately predict cellular interactions within the immune system and identify the right targets that will stimulate a relevant response.
 To translate our predictions into product candidates, we test multiple delivery modalities and move the most promising forward.
-This process allows us to discover potentially efficacious drug candidates and to move them into the clinic without expending time and resources on clinical development of candidates that may ultimately fail to produce a therapeutic or prophylactic response.
+We believe this process allows us to discover new product candidates and move them into the clinic without expending time and resources on clinical development of product candidates that may ultimately fail to produce a therapeutic or prophylactic response.